12 Easy Traditional Chinese New Year Desserts Recipes

 9. Chinese Fa Gao (Fortune Cake)

-Fa Gao is a popular steam cake found across China, both north and south.
+Fa Gao is a popular steamed cake found across China, both north and south.

-Every spring festival in China is celebrated on several different sites.
+Every spring festival in China is celebrated at several different sites.
 “Wealth and development” is how its name translates.

 10. Chinese Almond Cookies (Chinese New Year dessert recipes)